 George Washington has the best view in town.
 Perched atop Washington Hall on Washington & Lee's colonnade, a statue of the great man has watched thousands of fresh-faced students hurry across campus.
-Those students should all be smiling at Old George.
 His gift of James River Canal stock in 1796, valued at $20,000, saved the struggling school.
 The gift still contributes to the annual operating budget.

 Robert E. Lee

 Visitors to Lee Chapel often think that Edward Valentine's marble statue of a recumbent Lee is the Confederate general's tomb.
 Lee is actually interred in the lower level of the chapel along with immediate family members.
 A portrait of Lee as president of Washington College, painted in 1866 by J. Reid, hangs in the Lee Chapel.
 Downstairs you'll also find Lee's office and a small museum.
-Outside, admirers leave pennies on the grave of Traveller, the general's trusted horse.
+Outside, pennies are left on the grave of Traveller, the general's trusted horse.

 Lee accepted the presidency of Washington College a few months after surrendering at Appomattox.
 With the ending of the war, Lee was ready for change.
 As he noted in his acceptance letter to the college's trustees, he wanted to bring the country together and move forward.
 He did not want students dwelling on past animosities.
 Lee instilled a culture of civility and honor, and these traditions continue on campus today.

 The Lee House, where Lee lived until his death in 1870, is the private residence of the current university president.

-The elusiveness of Stonewall Jackson hits home as you gaze at his bullet-torn raincoat, which hangs behind glass in the entrance way of the VMI Museum.
+The elusiveness of Stonewall Jackson hits home as you gaze at his bullet-torn raincoat, which hangs behind glass at the VMI Museum.
 The Confederate general was wearing the coat the night he was mortally wounded by friendly fire.
 His horse, Little Sorrell, stands nearby on exhibit.

 The preservation of these artifacts reinforces Jackson's legend, which can seem at odds with his pre-war persona.
 While at VMI, Jackson was an unpopular and ineffective professor.
 But after his successful 1862 Shenandoah Valley campaign, his military genius was undisputed.
 And his nickname?
 He earned it during the Battle of First Manassas when he held his position in the face of enemy fire like an immovable stonewall.